-To operate ProtoSounds® with a separate bell button controller, like the Lionel® No. 5906 bell button, you will need to wire up the controller to your transformer and track as shown in Fig. 2.
-Once the button is wired, ProtoSounds® comes preprogrammed to allow you to operate the bell by simply pushing the bell button once.
+To operate ProtoSounds[®] with a separate bell button controller, like the Lionel[®] No. 5906 bell button, you will need to wire up the controller to your transformer and track as shown in Fig. 2.
+Once the button is wired, ProtoSounds® comes preprogrammed to allow you to operate the bell by simply pushing the bell button as described on page 5.
 To turn the bell off, push the button again.
-If the bell doesn't't function when you press the button, you may need to re-program ProtoSounds to operate with a separate bell button controller.
-To do this enter RESET and go to Feature 20.
-(See the section Using RESET To Program ProtoSounds®on page to sound a bell ding(s).
-Continue pushing the whistle button until the module plays back two dings (signifying that the module has been programmed for a bell button).
-Simply turn the throttle off and then on again to "Lock-In" the new setting.
-To turn the bell button function off, repeat the above procedure but keep pushing the whistle button until the computer only responds with one bell ding.